rohitsunilsharma2000/exam-notes/Cryptography & Network Security/Chapter 2: Cryptography Concepts & Techniques.md

-Here are easy-to-understand explanations of the topics you mentioned, along with examples where needed:

 ### 1. **Distinguish between linear and differential cryptanalysis.**
    - **Linear Cryptanalysis:** This technique tries to find a linear relationship between the plaintext, ciphertext, and the secret key.
 By analyzing the output (ciphertext) and input (plaintext), cryptanalysts attempt to find patterns that can help in predicting the key.